JoeAnonimist/blog/docs/qt_widgets/07_item_views/02_table_view.md

 3. Set the view's model using `QTableView.setModel()`

 In this example we use the `QSqlDatabase`, `QSqlQuery` and `QSqlQueryModel` classes which are part of the QtSQL module.
-You might have noticed that both `QSqlQery` and `QSqlQueryModel` both use SQL queries against our in-memory database but we didn't have to specify the database connection explicitly - they both use `self.database` implicitly as it is set as the default connection (but more on that later)
+You might have noticed that `QSqlQery` and `QSqlQueryModel` both use SQL queries against our in-memory database but we didn't have to specify the database connection explicitly - they both use `self.database` implicitly as it is set as the default connection (but more on that later)